 Mucormycosis is most common among people with immunocompromise, people with poorly controlled diabetes (particularly those with ketoacidosis), and people receiving the iron-chelating medication deferoxamine.

 The most common form of mucormycosis is

-However, primary cutaneous, pulmonary, or GI lesions sometimes develop, and hematogenous dissemination to other sites can occur.
+However, primary cutaneous, pulmonary, or gastrointestinal lesions sometimes develop, and hematogenous dissemination to other sites can occur.

 Progressive extension of necrosis to the brain can cause signs of cavernous sinus thrombosis, seizures, aphasia, or hemiplegia.

-Diagnosis requires a high index of suspicion and painstaking examination of tissue samples for large nonseptate hyphae with irregular diameters and right-angle branching patterns; the examination must be thorough because much of the necrotic debris contains no organisms.
+Diagnosis of mucormycosis requires a high index of suspicion and examination of tissue samples for large nonseptate hyphae with irregular diameters and right-angle branching patterns; the examination must be thorough because much of the necrotic debris contains no organisms.